-The actuarial assumptions used in the June 30, 2020 and 2019 valuation were based on the results of an actuarial experience study for the four year period July 1, 2014 to June 30, 2018.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the four year period July 1, 2014 to June 30, 2018.

-Certain changes in actuarial assumptions impacted 2019 pension expense and the related deferred outflows and inflows including the following: In 2019, the expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: For males, 112 percent of male rates from ages 18 to 75 scaled down to 105 percent for ages 80 to 119.
+Certain changes in actuarial assumptions impacted 2019 pension expense and the related deferred outflows and inflows including the following:

+- The expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: For males, 112 percent of male rates from ages 18 to 75 scaled down to 105 percent for ages 80 to 119.
 For females, 85 percent of the female rates from ages 18 to 65 scaled up to 102 percent for ages 75 to 119.
-Mortality rates will be projected generationally using the MP-2018 projection scale to account for future improvements in life expectancy.
-The expectation of disabled mortality was changed to PubT.H-2010 Disabled Retiree with some adjustments, such as, for males, 137 percent of male rates at all ages; for females, 115 percent of female rates at all ages; and projection scale MP-2018 will be used to project future improvements in life expectancy generationally.
-In 2019, the price inflation assumption was reduced from 3.00 percent to 2.75 percent, and the wage inflation assumption was reduced from 3.25 percent to 3.00 percent.
-In 2019, withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience.
-Also in 2019, the percentage of active member disabilities assumed to be in the line of duty was increased from 7.00 percent to 9.00 percent.
-The differences between expected and actual pension experience and the changes in proportionate share of net pension liability and the change of assumptions is being amortized over a closed period of 3.37, 3.90, 3.76 and 3.66 for the years 2017, 2018, 2019 and 2020, respectively.
-Differences between projected and actual earnings on pension plan investments are amortized over a closed period of five years.
+Mortality rates will be projected generationally using the MP-2018 projection scale to account for future improvements in life expectancy. - The expectation of disabled mortality was changed to PubT.H-2010 Disabled Retiree with some adjustments, such as, for males, 137 percent of male rates at all ages; for females, 115 percent of female rates at all ages; and projection scale MP-2018 will be used to project future improvements in life expectancy generationally. - The price inflation assumption was reduced from 3.00 percent to 2.75 percent, and - The wage inflation assumption was reduced from 3.25 percent to 3.00 percent. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 7.00 percent to 9.00 percent.